openvinotoolkit/model_server/docs/model_server_rest_api.md

 }
 ```
 When operation succeeded HTTP response status code should be
-  - 201 when config file was reloaded
+  - `201` when config file was reloaded
-  - 200 when reload was not required, already applied or OVMS was started in single model mode
+  - `200` when reload was not required, already applied or OVMS was started in single model mode
-For failure status code is 412.
+When operation fails, HTTP response status code is 412.

 ## Config Status API <a name="config-status"></a>
 * Description

-Sends requests via RESTful API to get response that contains aggregation of getModelStatus responses for all models and DAGs.
+Sends requests via RESTful API to get response that contains aggregation of getModelStatus responses for all models and [DAGs](./dag_scheduler.md).

 * URL
 ```